Departures (TV series)

 Departures (also promoted as departures.) is an adventure travel television series.
-An original Canadian production created by Andre Dupuis and Scott Wilson and produced by Jessie Wallace and Steven Bray.
+An original Canadian production created by Andre Dupuis and Scott Wilson and produced by Jessie Wallace and Steven N. Bray.
 The worldwide premiere was with the Canadian Channel OLN on March 17, 2008, and continued for a total of 42 episodes ending on June 19, 2010.

 Series co-creators Scott Wilson (Host) and Andre Dupuis (Director and Videographer) have said that he and Wilson worked on another show, but that it seemed "kind of dry", and that it was not carrying across the feelings that they had, thinking he and Wilson "could probably do a better job".

 Concept

 The show features high-school friends Scott Wilson and Justin Lukach travelling to various locations around the world, accompanied by cameraman Andre Dupuis.

 The show has been described as being about the journey, rather than just the destinations.

 Broadcast

 The first season of Departures aired on the Outdoor Life Network in Canada and began airing internationally on the National Geographic Adventure Channel worldwide beginning October 2008.
 The second season began airing on the Outdoor Life Network on January 25, 2009, in 480i, and the third season began airing on the Outdoor Life Network on March 6, 2010.
 Starting on April 10, 2009, Departures began airing every Friday night on Citytv stations across Canada, with 1080p broadcast on CITY-TV Toronto high-definition channel.
 The final episode of the series, "Departures: Australia", aired on Saturday, June 19, 2010.

 The series airs in Germany with RTL Living, DR HD in Denmark, TVB in Hong Kong, in 50 countries with National Geographic Adventure Channel, and on Air Canada's international flights.
 Broadcast of Season one expanded to all of Europe, Middle East, Asia and Asia Pacific on Travel Channel International on June 25, 2012.
 Season two was to begin in January 2013 on Travel Channel International.

 The series announced on their Facebook page, that Departures will be featured on the online video streaming website Netflix starting February 2015.
 As of November 2020, the show was no longer on Netflix but available to watch on YouTube and Amazon Prime.